willemverbuyst/school-dashboard-server/README.md

 In short: this is a dashboard where students and teachers can keep track of grades and progress for multiple subjects/students.
 For the details on the functionality see the [user stories](#userStories).

-A live version of the dashboard with dummy data can be found [here](https://compassionate-raman-97ce78.netlify.app/).

 ### Log in with:

 Contact me for log in credentials.